danjulio/lepton/ESP32/tCam-Mini/readme.md

 The USB Port provides a USB Serial interface supporting automatic ESP32 reset and boot-mode entry for programming.
 It is also used for serial logging output by the ESP32 firmware (115,200 baud).

 #### WiFi
-tCam-Mini acts as an Access Point by default.
+tCam-Mini can act as either an Access Point (creating its own WiFi network) or a client (connecting to an existing WiFi network).
+It acts as an Access Point (AP) by default.
 It selects an SSID based on a unique MAC ID in the ESP32 with the form "tCam-Mini-HHHH" where "HHHH" are the last four hexadecimal digits of the MAC ID.
 There is no password by default.
 When acting as an Access Point, each tCam-Mini always has the same default IPV4 address (192.168.4.1).

-It can be reconfigured via a command to act as a WiFi Client (STAtion mode) and connect to an existing WiFi network.
-It can also be reconfigured to have either a DHCP served IPV4 address or a fixed IPV4 address.
+It can be reconfigured via a command (for example, from the desktop application) to act as a WiFi Client (STAtion mode) and connect to an existing WiFi network.
+When configured as a WiFi Client, it can either get a DHCP served address from the network's router or it can also be reconfigured to have a fixed (static) IPV4 address.
+Using a static address makes it easier to connect to tCam-Mini because you don't have to find out what DHCP address the router gave it by logging into the router or using a utility like the Fing Android app or nmap on Linux.

 Currently only one device can connect to the camera at a time.

+Please see the set of instructions in the DesktopApp folder in this repository for connecting to tCam-Mini in either mode.

 #### WiFi Reset Button
 Pressing and holding the WiFi Reset Button for more than five seconds resets the WiFi interface back to the default AP mode.
-The status indicator will blink a pattern indicating the reset has occurred.
+The status indicator will blink a pattern indicating the reset has occurred (see below).

 #### Status Indicator
 A dual-color (red/green) LED is used to communicate status.
 Combinations of color and blinking patterns communicate various information.